bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 all.
 The reality is kind of in between with an elegant theoretical algorithm that is brought down by the realities of discretization and imperfect learning by the model.
-In today's post, I'll skim over some preliminaries (mostly referring you to previous posts), go over the main Bits Back coding algorithm in detail, and discuss some of the implementation details and experiments that I did when trying to write a toy version of the algorithm.
+In today's post, I'll skim over some preliminaries (mostly referring you to previous posts), go over the main Bits-Back coding algorithm in detail, and discuss some of the implementation details and experiments that I did while trying to write a toy version of the algorithm.

 ..
 TEASER_END